Abe Okpik

-Abraham "Abe" Okpik, CM (12 January 1928 – 10 July 1997) was an Inuit community leader in Canada.
+Abraham "Abe" Okpik, CM (12 January 1928 – 10 July 1997) was an Inuk community leader in Canada.
 He was instrumental in helping Inuit obtain surnames rather than disc numbers as a form of government identification.
 He was also the first Inuk to sit on what is now the Legislative Assembly of the Northwest Territories and worked with Thomas Berger.

 Early life

-Okpik, an Inuvialuit, was born January 12, 1928, in the Mackenzie Delta area of the Northwest Territories, near Aklavik at a summer fishing camp.
+Okpik, an Inuvialuk, was born January 12, 1928, in the Mackenzie Delta area of the Northwest Territories, near Aklavik at a summer fishing camp.
 Prior to selecting the name Abraham Okpik he was known as Auktalik, meaning man with a mole.
 He selected Abraham, a biblical reference, as his first name and Okpik, a name used in his family over several generations meaning willow, as his surname.

 Okpik learned English as a student at All Saints Indian Residential School in Aklavik.
 At the age of 16, Okpik contracted tuberculosis and was sent to the Charles Camsell Hospital in Edmonton.
 He remained in the hospital for three years where he further improved his English, which eventually led to a job as a translator with the Distant Early Warning Line.
 Although he was permanently injured by his dog sled he was still able to hunt and trap.